arconnectio/landing/outstatic/content/blogs/big-announcement-arconnect-goes-mobile.md

 ArConnect, the community-built wallet, has come a long way since its humble beginnings as a weekend project.
 It was created to solve a simple but significant problem: the hassle of dragging and dropping private keys just to log into Arweave applications.
 Fast forward to today, and ArConnect has become the go-to wallet for the Arweave and AO ecosystem, with a core focus on security plus organic growth driven by meeting a critical user need.

 From its inception, ArConnect has been the first point of contact for many users entering the Arweave ecosystem.
 It's now the leading wallet in the ecosystem, with easy API integration and tools that make it indispensable for developers.
 To date, millions of AR tokens have passed through ArConnect, and 95% of applications in the Arweave ecosystem are utilizing it.
-Built with security, simplicity, and trust at its core, ArConnect continues to serve as a reliable, user-friendly gateway to the limitless possibilities of AO and Arweave.

 Because ArConnect was built to address community needs, listening to user feedback is crucial in shaping its roadmap.
 We strive to consistently enhance the wallet's features and functionality based on what our community values most.